0enzi/microservices-marketplace-fastapi/README.md

 ## Architecture

-**Online Boutique** is composed of 10 microservices written in python programming languages that talk to each other over HTTP & WebSockets.
+**ielo** is composed of 10 microservices written in python programming languages that talk to each other over HTTP & WebSockets.

 [architecture_diagram_here]